 It's in the evenings that this otherwise relaxed city really comes into its own.
 You'll find bars are restaurants, with patrons spilling out into the streets, giving a warm and welcoming atmosphere that stretches the length and breadth of the city.

-Hire a car, and experience the limitless freedom that getting behind the wheel gives you.
+Hire a car and experience the limitless freedom that only getting behind the wheel yourself can give you.
 With car hire in Murcia Airport, you'll be able to hit the road as soon as you land and explore all this beautiful city and its surrounding areas has to offer.

 3 steps to cheap car hire

-- - Fill out your details above and click search to compare
+- Search - fill out your details above and click search to compare

-- - Choose the car you want to hire
+- Select - choose the car you want to hire